zuozhenggh/learning-library/developer-library/microservices-with-converged-db/observability/observability.md

     Confirm successful import.

-## Task 3: Use Grafana to Analyze metrics, tracing, and logs and correlate between them
+## Task 3: Use Grafana to Analyze metrics, tracing, and logs and the integration to correlate between them

 1. Select the four squares icon on the left-hand side and select 'Dashboards'